 Medium-sized companies that want an easy way to quickly share specific information with named individuals while retaining control and security over the rest of the information on their instance.

-It’s particularly popular with contractors and consultants as a quick way to get access to the issues they need, especially as the lite version of the app is free, and easily set up.
+It’s particularly popular with contractors and consultants as a quick way to get access to the issues they need, especially as the lite version of the app is free and easy to set up.

-It can also be used to reduce Jira Service Desk agent licences by allowing non-agents to add public comments and attachments directly to issues.
+It can also be used to reduce Jira Service Management agent licenses by allowing non-agents to add public comments and attachments directly to issues.